phm07/marlinraker/README.md

 #### ``logs/``
 Logs are stored here.
 The most recent log file will always be called ``marlinraker.log``.
-Log files will be rotated after they reach a size of 5 megabytes.
+Log files will be rotated after they reach a size of 1 megabyte.
 If there are more than 5 files, old logs will be deleted.

 #### ``www/``